deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

       2. manipulation of resources through representations;
       3. self-descriptive messages; and,
       4. hypermedia as the engine of application state.

 6. Layered System
+   1. Composed of hierarchical layers by constraining component behavior
+      1. Each component cannot see beyond the immediate layer with which they are interacting.
+      2. Reduce overall complexity
+      3. promote substrate independence
+      4.
 7. Code On Demand